 Pregnancy and Postpartum (Perinatal) Mood Disorders

 Pregnancy and life with a new baby may not always be what you expect.
-Pregnancy, the birth of a baby, or an adoption brings physical, emotional and social changes.
-Adjustments to the new roles and relationships are not always easy.
-It can be a time of emotional change and transition for new parents, their partners and families.
+Pregnancy, the birth of a baby, or an adoption brings physical, emotional, and social changes.
+Adjustments to new roles and relationships are not always easy.
+It can be a time of emotional change and transition for new parents, their partners, and their families.

-Up to 80% of new parents will experience Postpartum Blues or ’Baby Blues’ within the first few days or weeks after their baby is born.
+Up to 80 percent of new parents will experience postpartum blues or "baby blues" within the first few days or weeks after their baby is born.
 This is normal.
 It will pass in a few days or at the most two weeks.
 It’s important to remember to take care of yourself and let family and friends help you as well.

 - Have you been bothered by having little interest or pleasure in things you used to enjoy?

-- Have these feelings interfered in your daily functioning, relationships or connection to your baby?
+- Have these feelings interfered with your daily functioning, relationships, or connection to your baby?

-Have you had any of these symptoms for more than two weeks?
-Don’t wait.
+If you've had any of these symptoms for more than two weeks, don't wait.
 There is help for you and your family:

 - See your health care provider (family physician, nurse practitioner, OB/GYN);